Lambton

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 46 active transport stops operating within Lambton.
-These stops service a mix of buses across 40 individual routes, providing 1,292 weekly passenger trips collectively.
+Public transport analysis shows 46 active transport stops operating within Lambton.
+These stops are served by 40 individual routes, collectively providing 1,292 weekly passenger trips.
 Transport accessibility is rated excellent, with residents typically located 175 meters from the nearest stop.
+Most residents commute outward due to Lambton's primarily residential nature.
+Car remains the dominant mode of transport at 91%.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.

 Frequently Asked Questions - Transport